-If your child has a sibling who will be attending a preferred school in September 2024, you must provide their name and date of birth.
+If your child has a sibling who will be attending a preferred school in September 2025, you must provide their name and date of birth.
 Siblings who, in September, will be in Years 11, 12 or 13 are not always counted as siblings in oversubscription criteria.
 Please check the admission policy of your preferred school.
-Failure to declare a sibling on your application in the correct sibling box may result in your application not being ranked in that category.
+Failure to declare a sibling in the correct section of the application form will result in your child not being ranked in the appropriate category.